Five Things In Five Minutes To Improve Your Finances

 There are times when you want or need to completely overhaul your finances but summer isn’t ideal for that.
 You can do that in the winter when you’re stuck inside due to the crummy weather.
 Clean out all of your closets and sell it all on eBay, down size your home, start a side business.

-How to Buy Low on eBay and Sell High on Amazon with Jordan Malik
+Buy Low, Sell High – How to Buy on Ebay & Sell on Amazon with Jordan Malik

 Want to make a little money on the side?
 Jordan Malik joins us to discuss how to buy low on eBay and sell high on Amazon to pick up some extra cash.

 But you can still make some progress toward your goals while enjoying the weather, it just takes five minutes.